danse-inelastic/pyre/docs/pyreFaqs.rst

 Inheritance:
 ------------

-    - Are there reserved method names within pyre, and how can I find out what they are?
+    - Are there reserved method names within pyre?
     - My component needs to inherit from something else, can pyre handle that?
-    - Do I have to include methods like "_defaults" if I don't use them?
     - What are the minimum methods I have to include to have a functional pyre component?